Every time I visit Tokyo I fall in love with it all over again. Everywhere I turn there is beauty and inspiration. Liam Wong can back me up on this.

 I'd love to hear more about your work at Ubisoft.
 What are some of the most recent games you’ve worked on and what was your role on them?
 Can you give us any sneak peeks?

 LIAM: I often get asked which games I am currently working on but it isn’t something I can share yet.
 I have been working on a bunch of style guides, logos, trailers and motion graphics.
 My photography has helped me understand how to create a style and maintain consistency.
 I did a talk at GDC where I went through a bunch of things from Far Cry 4 that I helped direct, which may be of interest to some people.
 You can check out the slides right here.

 Liam!
-Thank you so much for doing this interview and giving insight into your work.
+Thank you so much for doing this interview and giving us an insight into your work.
 I can't wait to see more magic from you in the future.